Gulshan1357/nexus-game-engine/Nexus/src/Components/README.md

        - connected entities `a` and `b`,
        - `anchorPointForA` and `anchorPointForB` which is the location of the anchor point w.r.t 'a' and 'b' computed by the `ConstraintSystem`,
        - and 'jacobian' matrix, 'cachedLambda' (for impulse) and `bias` (for Baumgarte stabilization) also computed by the `ConstraintSystem`.

+9. **Particle Emitter Component**
+   - Informs the particle effect system how to emit the particles.

 ---

 ## Additional Information Regarding RigidBody